harsheee/sleeper/README.md

 Or,

-You can also just simply run 'Streamlit run {location of sleep.py}' on your terminal and it run just fine.
+You can also just simply run 'Streamlit run {location of sleep.py}' on your terminal and it runs just fine.
 Rest all can be done using the website I made- which was something I enjoyed the most.

 After countless hours of scrolling through youtube, google and books - The SLEEP DETECTOR has been made.
 I would like to include that I did this whole project by myself and I am happy for the exposure the engage program provided me.
 Thank you, and I hope you like the project! :)